 Unlike the majority of the other gold rush boom towns, Menzies did not completely fade away.
 After the big gold mines closed, it was sustained by the growing pastoral industry and by independent prospectors.
 Most of its buildings were ultimately dismantled and relocated elsewhere, however.
 Today only a few significant buildings are left on Shenton Street, including the townhall, a hotel, a shire office, a nursing post, and a police station.
 Some gold mining also still continues in and around Menzies to the present day, with the odd gold prospector and fossicker there to seek their fortune.

 The Town Hall, erected in 1896 and extended in 1901, still stands as a reminder of Menzies’ glory days.
 A symbol of the prosperity of the town at the time, it is a very handsome building which has been described stylistically as “rural Italian’.
 It is famous for standing ‘clockless’ for 100 years due to the loss of the original clock in the wreck of the RMS Orizaba off the coast of Rottnest Island in 1905.
+Nothing is known of the fate of the clock – whether it went to the bottom of the sea or was salvaged and sold.
+However, it never reached Menzies.
 With the town experiencing declining fortunes, the municipal leaders decided not to order a replacement.
 So, it remained bare until New Year’s Eve 200, when a clock was finally installed to mark the new millennium.

 The Lady Shenton Hotel, named after the hugely lucrative Lady Shenton Mine, opened in 1896.
 It was one of the 13 hotels along Shenton Street during Menzies heyday and was hugely successful before going the way of the fate of the town and closing in 1910.